yeoman/generator-polymer/readme.md

 We are currently still evaluating how a build process and asset optimization fit in a world using Web Components.
 Early experiments into how one might concatenate and optimize such projects can be found in [this](https://github.com/addyosmani/polymer-grunt-example) repo.

+## Notes

+Once the generator/yo is installed, you'll also have access to Bower, where you can now install `polymer-elements` and `polymer-ui-elements`.
+These are additional collections of premade Polymer Web Components for use in your project.
+They can be installed by running `bower install polymer-elements polymer-ui-elements` in the terminal.

 ## Contribute

 See the [contributing docs](https://github.com/yeoman/yeoman/blob/master/contributing.md)